 It is expected that students admitted into the Graduate School of Nursing will complete graduation requirements within a specified number of years (not counting time away for an approved leave of absence) depending on their specific educational program as noted below.

-Program Track Maximum years of

-enrollment for degree
+Maximum years of enrollment for degree completion

-completion

-GEP to MS 5
+5

-BSN to MS 5
+5

-MS to DNP 5
+5

-MS to PhD 5
+5

-GEP or BS to PhD 6
+6

-BS to DNP 7
+7

-GEP to DNP 8
+8

-Graduate Entry Pathway Course Sequences
+Graduate Entry Pathway Sample Course Sequences

 See Course Descriptions for further information about GEP and other GSN courses.